mchester/assignment_b3/README.md

 # assignment_b3
-Public repo for STAT 545B app

-This is the README.MD for app-mchester.
+This is the README.MD for STAT 545B assignment_b3 r shiny application.

 ### Where can I download?